Construction Starts for August reported by Dodge.

 Residential construction starts fell 9% in August, but that is after the previous 8 months of Residential starts were each higher than any other months ever recorded.
 The average of new residential starts for 2021 is 18% higher than the pre-pandemic high in Feb 2020 and 24% higher than the average for 2020..

-The 4 highest months on record for residential construction starts are Mar (peak), Apr, May and Jun 2021, indicating spending should remain high.
+The 4 highest months on record for residential construction starts are Mar (peak), Apr, May and Jun 2021, indicating spending should remain high at least through 2021.
 My current forecast has 2021 residential construction spending up 19% for the year.

 Compare new construction starts for residential to new starts for nonresidential buildings.
 The current situation is like night and day.